Where Did It All Go Wrong For The Body Shop?

 AdvertisementADVERTISEMENT

-Why is The Body Shop going into administration — and what does this mean?

-When a business goes into administration, it enters a legal process to save it from being liquidated or collapsing.
-With administration imminent, thousands of jobs at The Body Shop, which boasts over 200 shops in the UK, could now be at risk.
+When a business goes into corporate restructuring, it enters a legal process to save it from being liquidated or collapsing.
+With this news, thousands of jobs at The Body Shop, which boasts over 200 shops in the UK and 61 in the US as of December 2023, could now be at risk.
 According to the BBC, the brand — which alternative investment firm Aurelius Group bought in November 2023 — saw disappointing Christmas sales and had insufficient working capital to meet its day-to-day expenses.
-But where did it all go wrong for The Body Shop, once considered the high street’s darling?
+But where did it all go wrong for The Body Shop, once considered the mall-brand darling?

 The Body Shop’s cruelty-free stance set it apart from other brands, and it has fought for animal rights and a ban on animal testing in cosmetics since 1989.
-In 2006, its founder, Roddick, sold the company to beauty conglomerate L’Oréal for £652 million.
+In 2006, its founder, Roddick, sold the company to beauty conglomerate L’Oréal for $1.15 billion, according to the New York Times.
 L’Oréal says that it has not tested the safety of its products on animals since 1989.
-Still, the sale disappointed throngs of The Body Shop’s loyal consumers, who questioned the cosmetics giant’s company-wide ethical standards.
-In a 2006 interview with The Guardian, Roddick defended the sale to L’Oréal: “I believe they are honourable,” Roddick told the publication.
+Still, the sale disappointed many of The Body Shop’s loyal consumers, who questioned the cosmetics giant’s company-wide ethical standards.
+In a 2006 interview with The Guardian, Roddick defended the sale to L’Oréal: “I believe they are honorable,” Roddick told the publication.
 “Especially the work they do on sourcing ingredients,” she added.
 “I’ve spent lots of time with their sourcing guys.”
 However, Roddick’s blessing wasn’t enough to convince consumers.

 Why did L’Oréal buy The Body Shop?